t94j0/ctfnmap/README.md

 ### Warning: There is command injection, so don't run this as root on an xinetd broadcasting to the world...

+There is a CTFHost server located at ` http://ctfhosts.maxh.io/` that can be used for free

 # TODO
 * ~~Save scans locally, so you don't have to rescan~~
 * Show diffs when rescanning
-* Make server for teams to use the same scans
+* ~~Make server for teams to use the same scans~~

 # Usage:
 |Command Name/Usage |  Use  |